The Sue Sylvester Shuffle: Production

 "The Sue Sylvester Shuffle" is reported to be the most expensive post-Super Bowl episode in television history, as well as the most expensive episode of Glee, costing $3–$5 million.
 Filming was halted on December 10, 2010 as a result of several cast members contracting tonsillitis.
 An outbreak of the flu soon followed, and filming of the "Thriller" performance was delayed by four weeks.
 The episode was co-sponsored by General Motors, allowing for limited commercial breaks.
 The Glee cast featured in a two-minute Chevrolet commercial during the episode.
 Based on the season one episode "Mattress", they gave an in-character performance of "See the USA in Your Chevrolet".

-Series creator Ryan Murphy intended "The Sue Sylvester Shuffle" to feel thematically similar to the pilot episode, with the central idea being "music bringing disparate people together."
-Co-creator Brad Falchuk explained that one of the series' core conflicts had always been the idea of "two worlds" within McKinley High: the glee club and the popular students.
-He stated that this discord would be brought to a head in the episode.

 News anchor Couric made a guest appearance in the episode as herself.
 She was a fan of the series prior to her casting, having praised its handling of subject matters such as homosexuality, disabilities and teenage pregnancy.
 Brian Stelter of The New York Times noted that her appearance was unusual, as anchors from rival networks—in Couric's case, CBS—do not typically make cameos on their competitors' programs.
 Series regular Chris Colfer and recurring guest star Darren Criss were not included in the original draft of the script, but were added by series creator Murphy in a late revision.
 Other recurring characters who appear are football coach Shannon Beiste, glee club members Mike Chang (Harry Shum, Jr.), Sam Evans (Chord Overstreet) and Lauren Zizes, cheerleader Becky Jackson (Lauren Potter) and school bullies Dave Karofsky and Azimio (James Earl).
 Two new football-playing characters were introduced: Scott Cooper and Strando, who E! columnist Kristin dos Santos reported might have an increased role in the series as it continued.
 However, they did not make any additional appearances on the show in its second season.
 Additionally, producers hired fire breathers, jugglers, and BMX stunt performers for the episode.
 500 extras were used, as well as the USC Trojan Marching Band.
 In January 2011, entertainment website Zap2it reported that Filipino singer Charice would appear as exchange student Sunshine Corazón, performing the Black Eyed Peas' "Meet Me Halfway" with rival glee club Vocal Adrenaline.
 However, Murphy later stated that Charice would not return to Glee until the end of the year, though he ultimately also made an appearance before then in "A Night of Neglect".